viyadb/website/docs/clustering.md

 Currently, the number of expected workers must be set explicitly in cluster configuration.
 This is the total number of nodes multiplied by the number of CPU cores on each machine.
+Using this configuration, two copies of a single partition will be placed on two different workers.

 To load this configuration into Consul, store this JSON in file `cluster.json`, and run: